Ho Chi Minh City University of Social Sciences and Humanities: History

 After the 1954 Geneva Accords, the French Preparatory College of Letters, an affiliate member of the University of Saigon, was founded in November 1955, marking the establishment of the university.
 On 1 March 1957, the College of Letters, University of Saigon was officially established.

-In October 1975, there were various changes in objectives, curricula and programs.
+After the Vietnam War in October 1975, there were various changes in objectives, curricula and programs under the new socialist government.

 The Development into the University of Ho Chi Minh City (1976-1996):

-In April 1976, following national reunification, the College of Letters and the College of Science (which is now The University of Science) united, forming The University of Ho Chi Minh City, which became the biggest training and basic scientific research center in the South of Vietnam.
+In April 1976, following national reunification, the College of Letters and the College of Science (which is now The University of Science) merged, forming the University of Ho Chi Minh City, which became the biggest training and basic scientific research center in the South of Vietnam.
 During this period, the former College of Letters functioned as the Faculty of Social Sciences and Humanities within the university.